mortezafs/select2-bootstrap5-theme/README.md

 The first release

 #### 0.0.2
-FIx arrow position in dropdowns
+FIx arrow position in dropdowns,
-Fix some bad padding in styles
+Fix some bad padding in styles,
 And some major improvement.

 #### Copyright and license